Nirmal-Narasimha/Regression/README.md

 # Regression
-Python implementation of  popular regression techniques.
+Python implementation of  simple linear regression for salary prediction on a small dataset.